KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     2. Nested inside the container `div` create another `div` element with the class `row`.
 Type `div.row` and press the `tab` key

     3. Inside the row `div` add a third div with the class  `col-sm-12`
+    {% hint style='info' %}
-    >Classes are often used to apply styling to elements - we will learn about styling next month.
+    Classes are often used to apply styling to elements - we will learn about styling next month.
 We'll see this in action later in the worksheet.
 For now, don't worry too much about what the classes mean - we're focusing on the HTML this month.
+    {% endhint %}

     4. Save the page, switch over to Google Chrome and reload.
 Even though we've started adding content to the body section there is still nothing to see.